Shivi127/Tictactoe/README.md

 # Tictactoe
-Developed a tactic toe game, where you input a board in a given state and it calculates all possible moves and gives the winner if the best possible moves were played
+Developed a tactic toe game in Scala, where you input a board in a given state and the next players turn.
+The program calculates all possible moves and gives the winner if the best possible moves were played.